Antonio235433/Reel-Talk/README.md

  - Java Script
    - An object-oriented computer programming language commonly used to create interactive effects within web browsers.
 Version 6
  - Razor
    -Markup syntax for embedding server-based code into webpages.
 Version 6.0
  - C#
    -An object-oriented programming language from Microsoft.
 Version 6.0
  - Bootstrap
    -Open-source front-end framework for designing websites and web applications.
 Version 4
- - .Net MVC Framework
-  -
  - MVC architecture
-  -ASP.NET Core is the new web framework from Microsoft.
-It has been redesigned from the ground up to be fast, flexible, modern, and work across different platforms.
+  -Separates an application into three main components: the model, the view, and the controller.
  - Azure
     - A cloud computing service created by Microsoft for building, testing, deploying, and managing applications
  - REST API TMDB
    -Methods for movies, tv shows, and images.
 Version 3